Pittsburgh Mills: Decline

 Sears Grand, which opened with the mall in 2005, also closed in 2015, ending a 10-year run.

 Starting in 2014, non-retail businesses began occupying space in the mall.
 These included real estate offices, armed forces recruiters, pharmacy and medical supply outlets, and fitness clubs.
-One of the largest non-traditional tenants, ITT Technical School, closed its location at the Galleria in 2016.
+One of the largest non-traditional tenants, ITT Technical Institute, closed its location at the Galleria in 2016 following its bankruptcy.

 In May 2020, Cinemark Theaters announced that as part of the nationwide shutdown of the economy, it would not reopen the Pittsburgh Mills location after the COVID-19 pandemic shutdown.
 In January 2021, Goodrich Quality Theaters announced that they would reopen the former Cinemark in Spring 2021.

 On June 4, 2020, JCPenney announced that it would close its store at Pittsburgh Mills by around October 2020 as part of a plan to close 154 stores nationwide.
-Macy's, Jo-Ann Fabrics, and Dick's Sporting Goods are currently the only anchor stores left.
+Champs Sports and Claire's closed in 2022.
+Macy's is currently the only anchor store left.